Raft, fish, hike and explore in the 1.92-million-acre refuge.

 The refuge was established to protect moose populations, Dall sheep, mountain goats, wolves, bald eagles and both brown and black bears.
 It is also home to a small, but thriving caribou herd and numerous undisturbed spawning grounds for the prolific salmon runs of the Kenai Peninsula.
 The turquoise waters of the Kenai River serve as our pathway for exploring these wild lands at the river’s pace – whether rafting or fishing.

-Several of our Alaska Adventures include opportunities to explore within the boundaries of the Kenai National Wildlife Refuge; our top-rated Kenai Backcountry Lodge, situated along the shoreline of a glacier-carved lake and accessible only by boat, offers an ideal wilderness experience deep within these protected lands.
+Several of our Alaska Adventures include opportunities to explore within the boundaries of the Kenai National Wildlife Refuge.
+Our top-rated Kenai Backcountry Lodge, situated along the shoreline of glacier-carved Skilak Lake and accessible only by boat, offers an ideal wilderness experience deep within these protected lands.